Former Shreveport city employee alleges major problems within the accounting department

 “There are a number of people who are very concerned.
 And feel they don’t have a voice to say anything,” Hebert said.

-They said they’re goal is to alert Shreveport City Council before Brown is appointed as the permanent CFO.
+They said their goal is to alert Shreveport City Council before Brown is appointed as the permanent CFO.

 Jones has not filed the lawsuit yet and said they have turned over documents to federal investigators which will be made public.